uhSuiL/uhSuiL/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=uhSuiL&show_icons=true" />

 <hr />

-- 🔭 Majoring in Big Data Management and Application now.
-- 🙃😭I write dirty code, stupid algorithm, ugly ui.
+- 🙃😭I write dirty code, stupid algorithm and ugly ui.
 Anyway, I'm a student and I'm hardworking, really!!!
 - 📫 You can contact with me in English|中文|日本語!
 With Pleasure~~

 ### Wish you a Good Day!